TarekRaafat/skalex/design/v4-release-plan.md

 - MCP sanitization (alpha.9) - security hardening
 - Package exports (alpha.10) - users following the `.d.ts` hit runtime errors today
 - Delete-path perf (beta.3) - required to meet the fastest-in-category benchmark target
+- FsAdapter lockfile / `multiProcessGuard` (beta.3 #15) - reliability is the top project priority, and silent cross-process corruption is a correctness defect, not a nicety.
+The guard turns it into a loud error.
+Do not cut it to 4.1; ship the safety net in the same release that ships the transaction isolation story
+- Dirty-page incremental flush (beta.3 #24) - the measured guarantee behind "write throughput does not degrade as data grows."
+Cutting it reintroduces full-collection rewrite on every flush

 ---